fdgd1998/vigalArtesana-CMS/README.md

 In order to make everything work, you'll need to do the following.

 Move cryptograhpic_key.php, connection.php and email_settings.php outside your website's root folder (at same directory level).
+This is because theese files have to be in a non public accesible location.

 Copy all the content inside public_html into the root of your website's root folder.
-Your folder tree must see like the following:

-|----website_root(html_public contents go here)
-|
-|----cryptographic_key.php
-|----connection.php
-|----email_settings.php

 You may see some missing elements until you populate the website with contents.